PengfeiZuo001/DenseArrayToolkit/README.md

 ![GitHub Pull Requests](https://img.shields.io/github/issues-pr/seismic-chen/DenseArrayToolkit-GUI)
 ![GitHub Issues](https://img.shields.io/github/issues/seismic-chen/DenseArrayToolkit-GUI)

-The main branch is currently under active development and will be ready soon.
+The **main branch** is currently under active development and will be ready soon.

-For a more stable version, please check out the [DAT-public](https://github.com/PengfeiZuo001/DenseArrayToolkit/tree/DAT-public) branch.
+For a more stable version, please check out the [**DAT-public**](https://github.com/PengfeiZuo001/DenseArrayToolkit/tree/DAT-public) branch.

+For more details, please refer to the [**documentation**](https://pengfeizuo001.github.io/DenseArrayToolkit/).

 We’re very happy to receive your feedback.
 Cheers.